birneylab/FEHAT/README.md

 FEHAT extracts the heart beats per minute from fish embryo videos - fully automated!

 The software can be run on a single machine or on an HPC cluster running LSF.
 When running in cluster mode, busb is used to create jobs and distribute data.
-For integration into your own HPC environment, tweaking may be necesarry.
+For integration into your own HPC environment, tweaking may be necessary.

 ## Installation
 1. Download or clone this repository: